モロッコ

 Between blue and red

-On this journey, we will travel south from Casablanca to Marrakech, visiting Morocco's major cities and natural landscapes.
-On the first day, we move from Casablanca to Chefchaouen and stroll through the old town known as the 'Blue City'.
-Next, we stay in Fez and visit the intricate alleys and cultural facilities of the historic medina.
+On this journey, you will travel south through Morocco’s major cities and natural landscapes from Casablanca to Marrakech.
+On the first day you will move from Casablanca to Chefchaouen and stroll through the old town known as the "Blue City."
+Next you will stay in Fez to visit the historic medina’s winding alleys and cultural sites.

-In the middle of the trip, we head to Merzouga, the gateway to the Sahara Desert, and stay in a camp surrounded by sand dunes.
-Experiences include sunrise and sunset, as well as cultural experiences in a Berber village.
-Furthermore, we cross the mountainous area via the Dades Valley and enter our final destination, Marrakech.
+Midway you will head to Merzouga, the gateway to the Sahara Desert, and stay at a camp surrounded by sand dunes.
+Sunrise and sunset views and cultural experiences in a Berber village are included.
+Then, passing through the Dades Gorge and crossing mountain areas, you will arrive at the final destination, Marrakech.

 Signature points

-Placing oneself in color, the old towns of Chefchaouen and Fez
+Immerse yourself in color: the old medinas of Chefchaouen and Fez

-We experience the overlapping structures and sensations that can only be seen by walking.
+Experience layers of structure and sensation that can only be seen by walking.

-Sand dunes, stones, and the flow of rivers.
-Each texture gradually shifts the focus of the journey.
+Sand dunes, stones, and flowing rivers.
+Each texture gradually shifts the journey’s center of gravity.

-We stay between sunset and sunrise, sound and silence.
+You will stay between sunset and sunrise, between sound and silence.

 From Casablanca to Marrakech.
-The changes in color, temperature, and architecture accumulate like geological layers.
+Changes in color, temperature, and architecture accumulate like geological strata.

-The overall arrangement transforms the journey itself into a landscape.
+The overall layout transforms the journey itself into a landscape.

 Itinerary